A-239Coder/odin-recipes/README.md

 # odin-recipes

-To practice my HTML knowledge, I am folowing The Odin Project, this is the first project creating a basic recipe website.
+To practice my HTML knowledge, I am following The Odin Project, this is the first project creating a basic recipe website.

 The project overview:
 - the website will consist of the main index page and then will link to further recipe pages